cloudmesh/cloudmesh-cloud/README.md

-e) develop a test program that distributes a job to the machines calulates the job and fetches the result back.
-THis is closely related to c, but instead of integrating it in c the movement of the data to and from the job is part of a separate mechanism, It is essentially the status of the claculation.
+e) develop a test program that distributes a job to the machines calculates the job and fetches the result back.
+This is closely related to c, but instead of integrating it in c the movement of the data to and from the job is part of a separate mechanism, It is essentially the status of the calculation.
 Once all results are in do the reduction into a single result.
 Remember you could do result calculations in parallel even if other results are not there i

-f) advanced: develop a string based formulation of the tasks while providing the task in a def and using the chars | for parallel, ; for seqoeuntial and + for adding results
+f) advanced: develop a string based formulation of the tasks while providing the task in a def and using the chars | for parallel, ; for sequential and + for adding results